stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

 `TVar`s are probably overkill unless you do complex concurrent work.
 What is good about using `TVar`s is that we can update them atomically.
-This may be not very important for some applications, but I recommend build with concurrency in mind from the very beginning.
+This may be not very important for some applications, but I recommend to build with concurrency in mind from the very beginning.
 But `IORef`s can be changed atomically as well with help of `atomicModifyIORef`.